realworldocaml/book/en/12c-sexprs.md

     (text_char 29) (global_offset 94) (buf_pos 94)))
 ```

-(In the above, we use `Exn.handle_uncaught` to make sure that the
+In the above, we use `Exn.handle_uncaught` to make sure that the
-exception gets printed out in full detail.)
+exception gets printed out in full detail.
+You should generally wrap
+every Core program in this handler to get good error messages for any
+unexpected exceptions.

 ### Sexp converters